The Ultimate Harry Potter Gift Guide -- Shop Gifts for Potterphiles

 We've found a ton of Harry Potter gifts to get excited about that span across categories of apparel, home decor, kitchenware, pets, accessories and sweet treats for adults, teens and kids.
 Some of our standout picks include Harry Potter LEGO sets, Le Creuset Dutch Oven inspired by Harry's lightening bolt scar, Funko Pop! toys and so many more.

-Tuesday, Nov.
-16, happens to the 20th anniversary of the franchise's first film, Harry Potter and the Sorcerer's Stone.
-To celebrate the magical day, there are a few streaming events taking place so Harry Potter fans can binge all the movies with ease.
+Yesterday marked the 20th year anniversary of the franchise's first film, Harry Potter and the Sorcerer's Stone.
+To celebrate the magical day, Funko Pop! has a new line of Harry Potter figurines dedicated to the anniversary.
+There are even a few streaming events taking place so Harry Potter fans can binge all the movies with ease.
 Plus, all eight Harry Potter films are now available to stream on both HBO Max and Peacock.

 Shop ET's favorite Harry Potter holiday gifts below.